nus-cs1010/2324-s1/docs/11-loop.md

 - what do we want to do repeatedly?
 - what do we need to set up before repeating the above?
 - what changes from one repetition to another?
-- how to decide if we should stop repeating (or conversely, to continue repeating?)
+- how to decide if we should stop repeating (or conversely, continue repeating?)

 There is a fifth question that is as important as the above but is harder to answer (and not necessary for writing simple loops), so we will leave it to [Unit 12](12-invariant.md).